Our Dorm Room Checklist: The Ultimate Guide

 Since your student won’t have much control over the ambient temperature, the ability to add or remove layers can be a lifesaver if the space runs hotter or cooler than they prefer.
 Since the bed will likely be the focal point of their area, let them have fun with the colors and designs, so they can create a space that truly feels like them

-And, while technically not part of the bed, consider grabbing a plush throw rug to put next to the bed.
-Why would you need a throw rug on a college dorm checklist?
+And, while technically not part of the bed, think about grabbing a plush throw rug to put next to the bed.
 Because no one likes putting their feet on a cold floor in the morning!

 Consider grabbing a set of bed risers for their dorm room too.
 These lift the bed further off the floor, creating extra space underneath.
 Then, grab some storage bins that will fit into the newly expanded space and, VOILA!
 Extra Storage!